What is Emotional Trauma

 Trauma Can Sometimes Lead to PTSD

-About 6% of people who experience trauma go on to develop post-traumatic stress disorder, or PTSD, a treatable mental health condition that causes a cluster of really distressing symptoms.
+Data suggest that about 6% of Americans will develop post-traumatic stress disorder, or PTSD, at some point in their lives.
+PTSD is a treatable mental health condition that causes a cluster of distressing symptoms.

-- Intrusive memories, such as flashbacks that launch you back into the traumatic memory or nightmares
+- Recurrent, distressing memories, nightmares, or flashbacks that bring you back to the traumatic events

-- Changes in your physical and emotional reactions, such as not being able to sleep, being easily startled, or struggling to manage surges of sadness or anger
+- Changes in your physical and emotional reactions, such as not being able to sleep, being easily startled, always being on guard, or struggling to manage surges of sadness or anger

-If trauma responses make it really difficult to keep up your commitments for a month or longer, you could be diagnosed with PTSD.
-Even if it hasn’t been that long or you may not fit the bill for an official diagnosis, you still deserve support if you’re struggling.
-Learn more about how trauma and PTSD can be treated here.
+If trauma responses make it really difficult to live your life, and last for a month or longer, you could be diagnosed with PTSD.
+Even if it hasn’t been that long or you don’t meet the criteria for an official diagnosis, you still deserve support if you’re struggling.

 Coping with Trauma

-Trauma, by definition, is overwhelming.
+The mental and physical responses to trauma can be overwhelming.
 As painful as it can be, most of us can and do begin to recover, and it is never too soon or too late to get help.
-You may want to pull away from others or just shake it off, but research has repeatedly shown that the key to feeling better is getting support from other people to face how trauma has impacted you and find a path through it.
+You may want to pull away from others or just shake it off, but research has shown again and again that the key to feeling better is getting support from other people — from friends and family to mental health professionals — to face how trauma has impacted you and find a path through it.

 Learn More About Trauma and PTSD